(Any documents not in English must be translated and notarized)

 *Date of Ceremony- wedding date must be set before applying for license.

-*Officiate-You will need to know the name, address and telephone number of the person performing your wedding ceremony.
-Letter of sponsorship if out of state officiate.
+*Officiant -You will need to know the name, address and telephone number of the person performing your wedding ceremony.
+Letter of sponsorship if out of state officiant.

-Application should be at least 8 days before the wedding (due to the 6 day waiting period) but not more than 35 days.
+Application should bemade at least 7 days before the wedding (due to the 5 day waiting period) but not more than 35 days before the wedding.

 30 days – counting starts the day after issuance and ends on day 30.